Why this is the first ICNLI AI Cloud OS

 What we built that nobody else has

-20 platform-and-agent surfaces with zero precedent — the comprehensive list.
+20 platform-and-agent surfaces with no known precedent โ the comprehensive list.

 Federal contract